Freeon-Full-Stack-Developer/MailingTelegram/README.md

 Launch
 Download the archive and unzip it.

-Open the "Appl" folder and run the file "App.exe".
+Open the "App" folder and run the file "App.exe".

 Your browser will automatically open the site with the\interface.
 Follow the instructions above to fill in all the required\fields.